learn-co-curriculum/dsc-pandas-series-and-dataframes/README.md

     DESC                                                                    197625 non-null object
     ENTRIES                                                                 197625 non-null int64
     EXITS                                                                   197625 non-null int64
-    On_N_Line                                                               197625 non-null bool
-    dtypes: bool(1), int64(2), object(9)
+    dtypes: int64(2), object(9)
-    memory usage: 16.8+ MB
+    memory usage: 16.6+ MB

 ## Data Munging/ Manipulation
 This MTA turnstile dataset is a great place for us to get our hands dirty wrangling and cleaning some data!
-Here's the data dictionary if you want to know more about the data set http://web.mta.info/developers/resources/nyct/turnstile/ts_Field_Description.txt
+Here's the data dictionary if you want to know more about the dataset http://web.mta.info/developers/resources/nyct/turnstile/ts_Field_Description.txt

 Let's start by filtering the data down to all stations for the N line.
 To do this, we'll need to extract all "N"s from the LINENAME column, or create a column indicating whether or not the stop is an N line stop.

 ### Defining Functions

 At this point, we will need to define some functions to perform data manipulation so that we can reuse them easily.
 Let's review how to do this: In Python, we define a function using the `def` keyword.
 Afterwards, we give the function a name, followed by parentheses.
 Any required (or optional parameters) are specified within the parentheses, just as you would normally call a function.
-You then specify the function's behavior using a colon and an indentation, much the same way you would a for loop or conditional block.
-Finally, if you want your function to return something (as with the str.pop() method) as opposed to a function that simply does something in the background but returns nothing (such as list.append()), you must use the `return` keyword.
+You then specify the function's behavior using a colon and an indentation, much the same way you would a `for` loop or conditional block.
+Finally, if you want your function to return something (as with the `str.pop()` method) as opposed to a function that simply does something in the background but returns nothing (such as `list.append()`), you must use the `return` keyword.
 Note that as soon as a function hits a point in execution where something is returned, the function would terminate and no further commands would be executed.
 In other words the `return` command both returns a value and forces termination of the function.

 ```python